 Here’s an example: Cyril wants to build a balanced portfolio that includes US and international equities, and he wants to use only Canadian-listed ETFs.
 Having read our white paper, Cyril knows that if he uses an ETF such as the Vanguard US Total Market (VUN) in an RRSP or TFSA, it will incur a 15% withholding tax on the dividends.
 So although he has plenty of contribution room in his tax-sheltered accounts, Cyril decides to hold his US equities in a non-registered account so he can recover that withholding tax.

 That might sound wise, but it’s like driving a hundred miles out of your way to buy cheaper gas.
-Cyril’s decision would avoid a small withholding tax on dividends while opening him up to Canadian income taxes on the fund’s total return.
+Cyril’s decision would avoid a small withholding tax on dividends while opening himself up to Canadian income taxes on the fund’s total return.

 Save a little, pay a lot